MaudeWagner/CRgenetic/README.md

 (ii) assign CRgen status based on corrected individual slopes

-(iii) account for the uncertainty in the corrected slopes estimated in the first stage using using parametric bootstraps with 1000 replicates
+(iii) account for the uncertainty in the corrected slopes estimated in the first stage using parametric bootstraps

 (iv) yield associations of CRgen with LIBRA in forest plots (cf. Figure below)